A Man Rides Through

 A Man Rides Through is a novel by Stephen R. Donaldson published in 1987.

 Plot summary

-A Man Rides Through is a novel in which allegiances shift as enemies become allies.
+A Man Rides Through is a novel in which characters change allegiances as enemies become allies.

 Reception

 Dave Langford reviewed A Man Rides Through for White Dwarf #100, and stated that "Donaldson could usefully have boiled out lots of repetition, especially when in Significant Italics, and his efforts to end passages with striking sentences can be clumsy or laughable ('He felt like crowing.'), but after all my brickbats he deserves a pat on the head.
 This author is genuinely improving."